Configuring the Settings Tab

 Cache offload to disk interval (in seconds) for storing Unit information together with Result, Jobresult, Event and Program sequence numbers.

 Verify that the ACDC application server supports the minimum TLS version required by the Alture installation.
-The recommendation is to use TLS 1.2 or higher.
+It is recommended to use TLS 1.2 or higher.

 Unify